 We could see the evidence of the heavy thunderstorm almost everywhere inside the hotel

-We’ve decided that the best place to find ourselves in, would be in the hotel’s bar … so, we were quite happy to chill while the commotion continued till very late 😂
+We decided that the best place to find ourselves in, would be in the hotel’s bar … so, we were quite happy to chill while the commotion continued until very late.

-During dinner time, we were offered complimentary juices … don’t know whether it was still to apologise … but it tastes like a mixture of med-lemon (a flu remedy) and tea … maybe the hotel was hoping that this would ensure a good night’s sleep after an eventful day!
+During dinner, we were offered complimentary juices.
+I don’t know whether it was still to apologise, but it tasted like a combination of med-lemon (a flu remedy) and tea … maybe the hotel was hoping that this would ensure a good night’s sleep after an eventful day!

 Is this a drink that could guarantee a good night’s sleep?

-We have ended our first day in Egypt with (very) strong coffee and some sweet treats … and had high hopes that the sandstorm in Hurghada would pass before we get there …
+We ended our first day in Egypt with (very) strong coffee and some sweet treats … and had high hopes that the sandstorm in Hurghada would pass before we get there.

-Not so sure we will sleep after that strong coffee …
+Not so sure we will actually sleep after that strong coffee

 To read the next post about our Egypt trip, click here